 - Do not sign up for a course that you will take in high school for AP credit since you will not be able to transfer credits from two of the same courses to a future college.
 For example, if you will be taking AP Biology, then do not take Biology I.

 - Make sure that your courses do not meet at concurrent times.

 - If possible, avoid taking more than one evening course.
 They may conflict with our evening activities.

 - Keep an open mind.
 If you cannot find exactly what you want, or if you have trouble with scheduling conflicts, think about trying a course that will offer a different experience.
-Now is the time to try out all of those subjects not offered in high school (or subjects you may have thought you would never find interesting).
+Now is the time to try out a subject not offered in high school (or a subject you may think you will never find interesting).
 You may discover that you love philosophy!

-- Please remember that your final grades go on your transcript and count towards your GPA if you attend Boston University for college.
+- Please remember that your final grades go on your official Boston University transcript and count towards your GPA if you attend Boston University for college.
 These grades are permanent and cannot be removed from your academic transcript.

 - Most colleges and universities accept Boston University transfer credits, but you should consult each individual institution to confirm that this is the case.

-- Courses can be switched during the first week of class (until Monday, July 7).
-There are set hours the first week of classes for you to consult the program staff about changing courses.
+- Courses can be switched during the first week of class (until Friday, July 8).
+There are set hours during the first week of classes when you can consult the program staff about changing courses.